Omardyab/reading-notes/read32.md

 What is the difference between authorization and authentication?

-What is Authorization Code Flow? exchanges an Authorization Code for a token
+Authentication means confirming your own identity, while authorization means granting access to the system What is Authorization Code Flow? exchanges an Authorization Code for a token
 What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?